Spectral State Compression of Markov Processes

 \section{Abstract}

-Model reduction of the Markov process is a basic problem in modeling state-transition systems.
-Motivated by the state aggregation approach rooted in control theory, we study the statistical state compression of a finite-state Markov chain from empirical trajectories.
-Through the lens of spectral decomposition, we study the rank and features of Markov processes, as well as properties like representability, aggregatability and lumpability.
-We develop a class of spectral state compression methods for three tasks: (1) estimate the transition matrix of a low-rank Markov model, (2) estimate the leading subspace spanned by Markov features, and (3) recover latent structures of the state space like state aggregation and lumpable partition.
-The proposed methods provide an unsupervised learning framework for identifying Markov features and clustering states.
-We provide upper bounds for the estimation errors and nearly matching minimax lower bounds.
+Model reduction of Markov processes is a basic problem in modeling state-transition systems.
+Motivated by the state aggregation approach rooted in control theory, we study the statistical state compression of a discrete-state Markov chain from empirical trajectories.
+Through the lens of spectral decomposition, we study the rank and features of Markov processes, as well as properties like representability, aggregability, and lumpability.
+We develop spectral methods for estimating the transition matrix of a low-rank Markov model, estimating the leading subspace spanned by Markov features, and recovering latent structures like state aggregation and lumpable partition of the state space.
+We prove statistical upper bounds for the estimation errors and nearly matching minimax lower bounds.
 Numerical studies are performed on synthetic data and a dataset of New York City taxi trips.